tstruct/winterpolate/README.md

 ### It does not

-* read the operating system environment
+* read the operating system environment automatically
 * recursively resolve variables
 * evaluate shell expressions
 * execute commands